EnterpriseTECH fees

 - A limited number of scholarships may be available.
 These come with specific criteria, and you’re welcome to request consideration for one when you apply.

-- If you’re self-funding, we understand this can be a big commitment, so we may be able to offer the option to pay your fee in three instalments.
+- If you’re self-funding, we understand this can be a big commitment, so we may be able to offer the option to pay your fee in 3 instalments.

 EnterpriseTECH scholarship and funding opportunities

-What we can share here are the usual funding bodies and eligibility criteria rather than the number of scholarships available.
-It is important to note that scholarships are often restricted to researchers at the University of Cambridge, including MRC DTP PhD students, researchers and staff at the Babraham Institute, postdocs working in areas covered by the remits of EPSRC and BBSRC and so on.
+Below are the usual funding bodies and eligibility criteria.
+It is important to note that scholarships are often restricted to researchers at the University of Cambridge, including MRC DTP PhD students, researchers and staff at the Babraham Institute, and postdocs working in areas covered by the remits of EPSRC and BBSRC.
 PhD students and postdocs at any UK university working in the fields of engineering and materials science may be eligible for support from the Henry Royce Institute (via this programme).

 Scholarship opportunities for University of Cambridge researchers